 Parental and community involvement are crucial to the success of Woodbury Leadership Academy.
 WLA recognizes that it is only as strong as its supporters, and has made parental and community involvement a key piece of the school's mission.
 WLA has a parent team whom solicit parent involvement and match parents with teacher and student needs.
-In addition, WLA had one "Expert" parent in each class per month.
-These parents enhanced the curriculum through, 3M Traveling Wizards, mystery guests, career day, and Veteran's Day program.
-An example of an "Expert" parent, was when the students were learning about the anatomy of the heart, and parent who works as a cardiologist was invited to share his knowledge with the class.
-Parent Team: WLA approved a parent team to support our education programs and extracurricular activities including Math Masters, Academic Triathlon, Science fair, spelling bee and a leadership program at Woodbury Senior Living, this senior living campus is located in Woodbury, Minnesota.
-Teacher Initiatives: Teachers work with the surrounding communities to address one of WLA's core goals of leadership.
-Students participated in several service projects, such as a gift drive during the holiday for the Children's Hospital, Feed My Starving Children, the Giving Tree, and Savers Thrift Store Donation Drive.
+Teachers work with the surrounding communities to address one of WLA's core goals of leadership.
+Students participated in several service projects, such as a gift drive during the holiday for the Children's Hospital, Feed My Starving Children, the Leukemia Foundation, and other causes.
 Core Virtues: WLA operates using a core virtues curriculum that focused on the development of strong, ethical, caring, and loving global leaders.
 Monthly assemblies are held where students celebrate accomplishments and learn a virtue of the month.
 Staff extend this learning into the classroom and make connections between home and school for additional emphasis, understanding and involvement.